ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 ### Effects

+Todo:

+- using functions
+- mention branching
+- synchronously read reactivity
+- values only tracked when read

 The last main rune you should know about is the `$effect` rune.

 Effects are functions that run when the component is added to the DOM and when their dependencies change.
 You can also return a function from an effect which reruns when the effect dependencies change, or when the component is removed from the DOM.